PhyCS 2016 will be held in conjunction with PECCS 2016, ICINCO 2016 and SIMULTECH 2016.

-Registration to PhyCS allows free access to the SENSORNETS and PECCS conferences (as a non-speaker).
+Registration to PhyCS allows free access to the PECCS, ICINCO and SIMULTECH conferences (as a non-speaker).

 Regular Paper Authors Notification: